dhardy/rfcs/text/0000-epochs.md

   may cause other programs to stop compiling.
 - In trait selection, where-clauses take precedence over impls; changing this is backwards-incompatible.

+**[minor change: terminology]**
-We may or may not be able to change these details on the existing epoch.
-With enough effort, we could probably deprecate cases where type inference rules might change and request explicit type annotations, and then—in the new epoch—tweak those rules.
+We may or may not be able to change these details without a new major version.
+With enough effort, we could probably deprecate cases where type inference rules might change and request explicit type annotations, and then—in the new major version—those rules.

-### What epochs can't do
+### What major versions can't do

+**[minor change: terminology]**

-There are also changes that epochs don't help with, due to the constraints we impose.
+There are also changes that new major versions don't help with, due to the constraints we impose.
 These limitations are extremely important for keeping the compiler maintainable, the language understandable, and the ecosystem compatible.